aphirst/BandFTN/README.md

 * Generates an EPM bandstructure for FCC crystals along lines of high symmetry
 * Anti-symmetric structure/form-factors are also taken into account for multi-element crystals, e.g. GaAs
 * Zeros energy axis at valence band maximum, in accordance with convention
-* Irreducible Brillouin Zone k-point mesh generation, and density of states calculations
+* Irreducible Brillouin Zone k-point mesh generation (Monkhorst-Pack)
+* Density of states calculations using Gaussian smearing
 * Outputs a data file and a Gnuplot command file